 This is probably one of the most important things to have in mind when applying for a mortgage.
 Banks put a lot of money on the line for these transactions so they are very cautious about who they lend their money to, so recently their standards have increased dramatically.

-So, in order to be considered for a residential mortgage, you must have an excellent credit score that can show you’re a responsible person and can guarantee a steady monthly payment.
-There are many ways to boost your credit scores:
+In order to be considered for a residential mortgage, you must have an excellent credit score that can show you’re a responsible person.
+This shows that you are good for paying your mortgage on time and monthly.

 Have a settled lifestyle